stakwork/sphinx-swarm/readme.md

 Sphinx Swarm is a Bitcoin / Lightning container orchestration for massive deployments

+With swarm you can create and interact with a Bitcoin, Lightning nodes, you can also spin up a Sphinx relay containers, and proxy servers.

 ### requirments

  - An installed and running Docker daemon